Early Warning Signs of Schizophreniaby Eileen Bailey Health Writer

 The following early warning signs may warrant getting a consultation from a medical professional.
 Any one of these signs on their own might not indicate schizophrenia.
 Yet you want to have peace of mind if you or a loved one experiences a build-up of these signs.

-Anhedonia is when a person is unable to experience joy or pleasure from activities.
+Anhedonia is when a person is unable to experience joy or pleasure from activities according to a report published in 2015.
 They might feel detached from their own body (depersonalization).
-They may also be hypersensitive to criticism, insults, or hurt feelings might occur.
-Another sign is having no desire: seeking nothing, wanting nothing.
+They may also be hypersensitive to criticism, and insults.
+Another sign is having no desire or motivation.

-A person might be overcome with sudden irritability, anger, hostility, suspicion, or resentment.
-They might have low motivation, energy, and little or no enthusiasm.
-Suicidal thoughts or suicidal ideation is possible.
+A person might be overcome with sudden irritability, anger, and resentment.
+These symptoms are difficult to diagnose in teens, as those feelings can be common in adolescence according to the Brain & Behavior Research Foundation.
+They might also experience suspicions about people around them and may have low motivation, energy, and little or no enthusiasm.
+Suicidal thoughts (also termed suicidal ideation) are possible.

-Delusions are false, fixed beliefs that are persecutory in nature.
-These take the form of thinking that someone is controlling you - often with an electronic implant.
-Thinking your thoughts are being broadcast over the TV or radio oro thinking that people can read your mind are some examples.
+Delusions are false, fixed beliefs that are persecutory and irrational in nature according to NAMI.
+These take the form of thinking that someone is controlling you - often with an electronic implant or thinking your thoughts are being broadcast over the TV or radio.
+You may believe that people can read your mind.
 Delusions of grandeur often involve thinking you are a famous person or have super powers.

-Different illnesses have symptoms that mirror schizophrenia symptoms.
-If you or your loved one has any of these warning signs, it makes sense to get a consultation.
+If your teen is experiencing some of these signs, it doesn’t mean they have schizophrenia.
+However, it may make sense to get a consultation.
 If it turns out not to be schizophrenia, the root might be another illness.
 Either way, it will give you peace of mind to get this checked out.
-The earlier schizophrenia, the earlier any illness, is treated, the better the outcome.
+The earlier schizophrenia is treated, the better the outcome.